akomiqaia/tokbox-sample/README.md

 The documentation mentions ```"You can publish a stream that uses a video view of your screen (instead of a camera) as the  source.
 A client connected to the session can subscribe to the stream (and view it), just as they  would subscribe to a stream that uses a camera as the source."```

 Based on this when we want to screen share we have to detect the publisher type and display either user camera view or the screen view.

+Attach publisher to a session and then unpublish?